Level-raising of even representations of tetrahedral type and equidistribution of lines in the projective plane

-We build data sets of auxiliary primes $v\leq 10^8$ from even representations of tetrahedral type with conductors $\ell = 163, 277$ and $349$.
-In the case of $3$-adic representations, we present numerical evidence for equidistribution by showing that the density of primes $v \leq 10^8$ raising the level is $2/3,$ independently of the conductor $\ell$.
+In \cite{classification}, it was shown that all $3$-adic even representations of tetrahedral or octahedral type with image contaning $\operatorname{SL}(2,\Z_3)$ and of prime conductor falls into an explicit family $\rho^{(\ell)}$ indexed by primes $\ell$.
+In this paper, we will generalize the theory of level raising in \cite{even2} to this family.
+Then, we will use the three smallest members, $\rho^{(163)}$, $\rho^{(277)}$, and $\rho^{(349)}$, to compute data on the distribution of primes raising their respective levels.

-The density results are interpreted in modern language of Galois cohomology that was not yet available when \cite{even1} was published.
-In particular, the results have implications for the distribution of Selmer ranks in balanced global settings, and for the distribution of the structure of even deformation rings.
+In \cite{even2}, data on primes $v$ raising the level of $\rho^{(349)}$ was presented for $v$ up to 1000.
+In this paper, we expand this dataset as follows: For the $3$-adic even representations of conductors $\ell = 163, 277$ and $349$, we compute all primes $v$ raising their level for $v$ up to $10^8$.
+We are interested in how frequently primes can be added to the level; numerical evidence is presented suggesting that the density of primes $v$ raising the level is $2/3$, independently of the conductor $\ell$.

-There is a Chebotarev condition which is sufficient for genuine level-raising, and we present data suggesting that this Chebotarev test is independent of the level-raising condition.
-Furthermore, we prove that the density of primes at which level-raising is not genuine is a thin set of density zero.
+In \cite{even2}, a Chebotarev condition was designed to address the concern that when a prime $v$ raised the level, the new even representation was not automatically ramified at $v$.
+In this paper, we show that this concern can be disregarded from a statistical point of view, since ramification at the new prime $v$ almost always happens: the density of primes at which level-raising is not genuine is a thin set of density zero.